-Award Winning Multi-Instrumentalist Craig Atkins is a unique 'one-man band' songwriter and performer originally from Riverland SA (Meru Country) and in Adelaide SA (Kuarna Country), that regularly tours the country with his set up consisting of various Acoustic Guitars, Lap Slide, Didgeridoos, Harmonica, Foot Percussion and Loop & Effect pedals.
+Award Winning Multi-Instrumentalist Craig Atkins is a 'one-man band' songwriter and performer originally from Riverland SA (Meru Country) and in Adelaide SA (Kuarna Country), that regularly tours the country with his set up consisting of various Acoustic Guitars, Lap Slide, Cigar Box Guitars, Yidakis (Didgeridoos), Harmonica, Foot Percussion and Loop & Effect pedals.

-With influences such as Paul Kelly, Joe Purdy, Harry Manx, Xavier Rudd and numerous Blues Masters to name but a few, Craig's passionate and honest live performances weave through various styles of Roots, Blues, Folk, World & Country, with dynamics ranging from chilled finger-picking folk stories, to delta slide blues, through to rollicking folk foot tappers and stomping jumping roots, with lyrical content covering his aspects of life, love and loss and observations of the world we all live in.
+With influences such as Paul Kelly, Joe Purdy, Harry Manx, Xavier Rudd and numerous Blues Masters to name but a few, Craig's live performances weave through various styles of Roots, Blues, Folk, World & Country, with dynamics ranging from chilled finger-picking folk stories, to delta slide blues, through to rollicking folk foot tappers and stomping jumping roots, with lyrical content covering his aspects of life, love and loss and observations of the world we all live in.

-With solo performances (and various other musical projects) at Nannup Music Festival (WA), Nukara Music Festival (WA), Tamworth Country Music Festival (NSW), Bendigo Blues & Roots Festival (VIC), Nimbin Roots Festival (NSW) Ocean Street World Festival (QLD) Byron Bay Guitar Festival (NSW) Peats Ridge Festival (NSW), Port Fairy Festival (VIC), Caloundra Music Festival (QLD), Wide Open Space Festival (NT) Gorgeous Festival (SA) and solo supports for Steve Kilbey (The Church) and Donovan Frankenreiter (USA) to name a few, Atkins is a musician that should not be missed as he continues to tour across Australia.
+With solo performances (and various other musical projects) at Nannup Music Festival (WA), Nukara Music Festival (WA), Tamworth Country Music Festival (NSW), Bendigo Blues & Roots Festival (VIC), Nimbin Roots Festival (NSW), Ocean Street World Festival (QLD), Byron Bay Guitar Festival (NSW), Newport Folk Festval (VIC), Peats Ridge Festival (NSW), Port Fairy Festival (VIC), Caloundra Music Festival (QLD), Wide Open Space Festival (NT), Gorgeous Festival (SA) and solo supports for Steve Kilbey (The Church) and Donovan Frankenreiter (USA) to name a few, Craig Atkins is a passionate and honest musician that should not be missed as he continues to tour across Australia.

 Growing up in Riverland South Australia (Meru Country in Ngarrindjeri Nation) with Dad who played button accordion, brothers playing guitar and drums, and the family going out to see other friends performing, music has always been a constant flow in life.
 A small town called "Winkie" was home until 1980 after my father passed, my family moved to the next town of "Berri", where I lived and grew up into my early twenties.
 The first real band I was part of and played my first live gig was Bassist in a 5 piece Grunge Rock band called "Gutter Ballet".